MrCreb/MrCreb/README.md

 2. Copy the source code:
 ⌨️ Source Code: fail ETH

-3. Run the source code and follow the steps as I showed in the video:
+3. Run the source code and follow the steps as I showed :
 ⌨️ Run the source code:⌨️ https://codepen.io/pen